ashleyjelks/uniswap-challenge/README.md

-# Uniswap Labs Web Engineering Assessment
+# Mint an NFT With Me!

 ## Local Setup Instructions
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-wagmi`](https://github.com/wevm/wagmi/tree/main/packages/create-wagmi).